pmeeny/CI-MS3-FootballMemories/TESTING.md

 ## Chrome Dev tools Lighthouse

-(I used Lighthouse https://developers.google.com/web/tools/lighthouse) to test the performance, seo, best practices and accessibility of the site
+- I used Lighthouse https://developers.google.com/web/tools/lighthouse) to test the performance, seo, best practices and accessibility of the site
+- Overall the results are very good.
+The memory pages performance is affected by the google map load times and making this load more efficient was outside of my control from a code perspective

 ### Desktop
 Page | Result
 ------------ | -------------